nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 - Add data to a Firebase database manually AND using .push()
 - Retreive data from a Firebase database using .on('value')
 - Delete data using .remove()
- -->
+- retrieve data from and input and save it in state -->
 # Using Firebase with React